Concealed Carry | Right-to-Carry

 Today, 42 states, accounting for 74 percent of the U.S. population, have Right-to-Carry (RTC) laws.
 Legislation introduced in Congress would require states to honor each other’s carry permits.

 Gun control supporters believe that RTC laws cause crime.
-However, since 1991, when violent crime hit an all-time high, 25 states have adopted RTC laws, the number of people with carry permits has risen to over 12 million, and the nation’s violent crime rate has decreased 51 percent, to a 43-year low.
+However, since 1991, when violent crime hit an all-time high, 25 states have adopted RTC laws, the number of people with carry permits has risen to over 16 million, and the nation’s violent crime rate has decreased to one of the lowest points in recent history.

 Right-to-Carry (RTC) laws recognize the right to carry concealed handguns when away from home without a permit, or with a permit issued by a state to an applicant who meets requirements established by the state legislature.
 The laws expand upon the right, recognized in most states, to carry handguns openly without a permit.
 RTC laws are consistent with the constitutions of the United States and 44 states, the laws of all states, and the common law, all of which recognize the right to use firearms in self-defense.